girirajvyas/aws/aws-solution-architect-associate/aws-solution-architect-associate-sa-c03.md

  - Preventive GuardRails - using SCPs (Eg: Restrict regions across all your accounts)
  - Detective GuardRails - Using AWS Config (Eg: Identify untagged resources)

-## 1.20 QUIZ
+## 1.21 Exam Points
+ - An IAM user with full administrator access can perform almost all AWS tasks except a few tasks designated only for the root account user.
+Some of the AWS tasks that only a root account user can do are as follows:
+   - Change account name
+   - Root password or
+   - Root email address,
+   - Change AWS support plan,
+   - Close AWS account,
+   - Enable MFA on S3 bucket delete,
+   - Create Cloudfront key pair
+   - Register for GovCloud.

-What is a proper Definition of IAM roles:
+ - What is a proper Definition of IAM roles:
    - An IAM entity that defines a set of permissions for making AWS service requests, that will be used by AWS services
    - Some AWS service will need to perform actions on your behalf.
 To do so, you assign permissions to aws services with IAM Roles

-Which is an IAM Security Tool?
+ - Which is an IAM Security Tool?
    - IAM Credential Report
    - IAM Credentials report lists all your account's users and the status of their various credentials.
 The other IAM security Tool is IAM Access Advisor.
 It shows the service permissions granted to a user and when those services were last accessed.

-What are IAM Policies?
+ - What are IAM Policies?
    - JSON Documents to define Users, Groups or Roles' permissions
    - An IAM policy is an entity that, when attached to an identity or resource, defines their permissions.

-## 1.21 Exam Points
- -
+ - Use AZ ID to uniquely identify the Availability Zones across the two AWS Accounts
+   - An Availability Zone is represented by a region code followed by a letter identifier; for example, us-east-1a.
+To ensure that resources are distributed across the Availability Zones for a region, AWS maps Availability Zones to names for each AWS account.
+For example, the Availability Zone us-west-2a for one AWS account might not be the same location as us-west-2a for another AWS account.
+   - To coordinate Availability Zones across accounts, you must use the AZ ID, which is a unique and consistent identifier for an Availability Zone.
+For example, usw2-az2 is an AZ ID for the us-west-2 region and it has the same location in every AWS account.
+   - Viewing AZ IDs enables you to determine the location of resources in one account relative to the resources in another account.
+For example, if you share a subnet in the Availability Zone with the AZ ID usw2-az2 with another account, this subnet is available to that account in the Availability Zone whose AZ ID is also usw2-az2.
+   - You can view the AZ IDs by going to the service health section of the EC2 Dashboard via your AWS Management Console.

 ## 1.22 Reference:
  - [Identity Management](https://www.aws.training/Details/eLearning?id=55148)